SketchedDoughnut/lynxy/info/github/lynxy.md

+***
 # Starting your client
 To start your client, all you need to do is call one function, passing in the ip of the server.
 In this example, we use a loopback address: <br>
 - `lynxy.start_client('127.0.0.1')`
     - To get the servers ip, please refer to the server setup page, specifically the section named ["Starting the server"](lynxy_server.md#starting-the-server).
 This IP should be distributed to anyone with the code containing the lynxy client code.

+***
+# Function explanations
+This section is dedicated towards explaining the functions that the lynxy module has.
+- `lynxy.submit_username_data()`
+  - **ARGS: username: str**
+  - **NOTE: Please refrain from using spaces in your username.**
+  - This is a function meant for submitting username data to the server, to be logged.
+- `lynxy.request_username_data()`
+  - **ARGS: username: str**
+  - **NOTE: Please refrain from using spaces in your username.**
+  - This is a function meant for requesting data (ip, port) associated with a username (a username being submitted from ones client using `lynxy.submit_username_data()`).
+The client will attempt to fetch the data associated with that username.
+The goal of this function is to use this function to get the data about the other player / client you want to connect to, so you can direct connect to them.
+- `lynxy.general_send()`
+  - **ARGS: message: str**
+  - This is a function meant for general communication to whoever is on the other end.
+While the first two functions are meant specifically for server communication, this function is meant for communicating with whoever you are connected to (server, another client, etc).

+***
 # Client to server usage
 To find information about how to use the client to communicate with the server, go to the ["Server functions key"](lynxy_server.md#server-functions-key) section of the server setup page!

+***
 # Other functions
 - `lynxy.get_data()` -> Will return the following data in a dictionary:
   - the ip the client is connected to (string)